ckeditor/ckeditor5/packages/ckeditor5-upload/docs/features/base64-upload-adapter.md

 ## Demo

 Use the editor below to see the adapter in action.
-Open the web browser console and click the button below to see the base64–encoded image in the editor output data.
+Open the web browser console and click the button below the editor to see the base64–encoded image in the editor output data.

 {@snippet features/base64-upload}